-- My school has current pupils from the EU
+- We have a current pupil(s) from the EU

-- My school is in the process of hiring a member of staff who is from the EU
+- We're in the process of hiring a member of staff who is from the EU

-- My school is planning a school trip abroad to the EU
+- We're planning a school trip abroad to the EU

 - Key facts

 Britain is due to leave the EU on Thursday 31 October 2019.
-The information in this article is correct at the time of publishing - 24 July.
+The information in this article is correct at the time of publishing - 25 September.
 We'll update this article whenever we learn anything new and clarify which (sub)sections are new or updated.
 Click 'save for later' at the top of the page to be notified when we do.